mirror of

 find_package(FairLogger)

-will define an imported target FairLogger::FairLogger
+find_package(FairLogger) will define an imported target FairLogger::FairLogger.

 CMake options